Maria Reidelbach: Biography

 In 1987, pursuing an abiding interest in roadside Americana, Maria co-authored Miniature Golf, a social history of the game (Abbeville Press, 1987, with Nina Garfinkel and John Margolies).
 Her next book, Completely MAD: A History of the Comic Book and Magazine (Little, Brown, 1991), chronicled another quirky pop-cultural back-alley, and was a best seller.

-Maria's commitment to community and public advocacy has propelled her to serve several nonprofit organizations, including the Rondout Valley Growers Association (Vice-President), Re>Think Local: the Hudson Valley Business Alliance for a Local Living Economy (founding Board member), the New York Mycological Society (President from 2007 to 2012) and Options for the Future (volunteer and Board member, 1980s).
-She is Artist in Residence at Kelder's Farm, a 200-year-old family farm, advising in marketing and publicity strategies.
-Her umbrella company, Corn Cow, is a founding B Corporation, a new type of financial entity that meets rigorous and independent standards of social and environmental performance, accountability, and transparency.
-B Corporations work together to create a new sector of the economy which uses the power of business to solve social and environmental problems.
+Maria's commitment to community and public advocacy has propelled her to serve several nonprofit organizations.
+She is a founding board member and Chair of the Hudson Valley Current, an alternative currency, now in beta test phase, serves on board of the Rondout Valley Growers Association (Vice-President), Re>Think Local: the Hudson Valley Business Alliance for a Local Living Economy (founding Board member), the New York Mycological Society (President from 2007 to 2012) and Options for the Future (volunteer and Board member, 1980s).
+Her umbrella company, the Corn Cow Company, is a founding NYS B Corporation